bockmancheung/bockmancheung.github.io/_pages/about.md

 Hobbies
 ------
-* Political Activism and Social Justice
+* I'm on track to double major in Political Science.
+Political Activism and Social Justice is a big part of my life.
 * Classical Piano: Bach, Romantic and (extremely) modern pieces
 * Literature: Ulysses, everything Shakespeare, Paradise Lost
 * <a href="https://dailybruin.com/author/bockman-cheung"> Daily Bruin </a>